Marohn-Group/mmodel/docs/tutorial_graph.rst

 Name and docstring
 ----------------------

-The name and graph string behaves as the *networkx* graphs.
+The name and graph string behave as the *networkx* graphs.
 To add the name to the graph:

 .. code-block:: python